About

 Who I am, what authority I speak from, and why I believed I could help DHCW before I discovered why it could not be helped from inside.

 I am the kind of technology leader this blueprint identifies as missing from DHCW’s executive team.
-I know this because I was there — serving as DHCW’s Chief Technology Officer before leaving to build the structural analysis no internal review could produce.
+I know this because I was there — serving as DHCW’s Chief DevOps Officer, later renamed Chief Product and Technology Officer, before leaving to build the structural analysis no internal review could produce.

 The profile

-I am Dr Rafal Bergman — PhD Computer Science, PMP, Oxford Saïd Executive Leadership Programme.
-I have spent twenty-five years building and delivering complex technology systems at scale.
-I have founded four technology companies and exited all four.
-I have led engineering at IBM.
-I have delivered national-scale systems for governments, defence ministries, and Fortune 500 enterprises across more than thirty countries.
+I am Dr Rafal Bergman — PhD and MSc Computer Science, PMP, Oxford Saïd Executive Leadership Programme.
+Twenty-five years building and delivering complex technology systems at scale, with more than £400M in technology products and platforms shipped globally; four technology companies founded and exited; engineering leadership at IBM; national-scale systems delivered for governments, defence ministries, and Fortune 500 enterprises across more than thirty countries.
+A deep technologist as much as a leader: three granted patents, published research in real-time data systems and AI, and hands-on AI engineering expertise at production scale.

-SRT Marine Systems (Chief Technology Officer, hands-on).
-I invented, designed, and built the first version of a national-scale real-time analytics and predictive-intelligence platform, then led a team of fifty-plus engineers to productionise it.
-The platform deployed across more than thirty countries — including national-scale programmes in the Kingdoms of Bahrain and Kuwait, Canada, Korea, Norway, Australia, Ecuador, and Azerbaijan — and grossed over four hundred million pounds in sales.
-The underlying architecture is patented in the United States, the United Kingdom, and the European Union.
+SRT Marine Systems (Chief Technology Officer).
+Invented, designed, and built the first version of a national-scale real-time analytics and predictive-intelligence platform; led a team of fifty-plus engineers to productionise it.
+Deployed across more than thirty countries — including national programmes in Bahrain (where it won the King’s National Project of the Year Award), Kuwait, Canada, Korea, Norway, Australia, Ecuador, and Azerbaijan.
+Underlying architecture patented in the US, UK, and EU.

 Improbable (Software Engineering Manager, Defence).
-I built and led high-performance computing teams delivering platforms for the Ministry of Defence, the Royal Navy, and NATO — including the foundational technology platform for NATO’s £10B Collective Training Transformation Programme.
+Built and led high-performance computing teams delivering platforms for the Ministry of Defence, the Royal Navy, and NATO — including the foundational platform for NATO’s £10B Collective Training Transformation Programme.

 Reed Smith LLP (High Court Expert Witness).
-In a criminal case in the High Court of Hong Kong involving thirty-nine casualties, I built bespoke software to analyse raw radar and AIS data, reconstructed events that a two-year Commission of Inquiry had missed, gave six days of testimony under cross-examination, and helped vindicate an innocent captain who would otherwise have served a substantial jail sentence.
-This was forensic reconstruction against an institutional narrative that had already hardened.
+In a Hong Kong criminal case involving thirty-nine casualties, built bespoke software to analyse raw radar and AIS data, reconstructed events that a two-year Commission of Inquiry had missed, gave six days of testimony under cross-examination, and helped vindicate an innocent captain.
+Forensic reconstruction against an institutional narrative that had already hardened.

-IBM (Software R&D Manager, Warsaw).
-I architected and delivered the Digital Public Services Platform (ePUAP) for the Polish Government, alongside large-scale systems for ING Bank and other financial institutions.
+IBM (Software R&D Manager).
+Architected and delivered the Digital Public Services Platform (ePUAP) for the Polish Government, alongside large-scale systems for ING Bank and other financial institutions.

-AdBrain AI (Head of AI Engineering, Co-Founder).
-I co-founded AdBrain and built an agentic AI platform that resolved sixty-seven per cent of customer cases without human intervention at one of Europe’s largest insurance brokerages.
+AdBrain AI (Co-Founder, exit).
+Built an agentic AI platform that resolved 67% of customer cases without human intervention at one of Europe’s largest insurance brokerages.

 GeoVS Limited (Founder, exit).
-I founded GeoVS to commercialise my PhD research into a global data, logistics, and security platform used by BP, Statoil, the Port of Milford Haven, and the Panama Canal.
-I exited via sale to SRT Marine Systems.
+Commercialised my PhD research into a global data, logistics, and security platform used by BP, Statoil, the Port of Milford Haven, and the Panama Canal.
+Exited via sale to SRT Marine Systems.

 Why I joined DHCW

 This was not a career move.
-It was a decision to serve.
+It was a decision to serve — at a significant personal cost.

 What I built in fifteen months

-Almost none of my reforms survived after my departure.
+Almost none of these reforms survived after my departure.

-Every programme I built to save money, fix dangerous systems, or improve delivery capability was quietly deprioritised, defunded, or handed to people who lacked the skills to continue it.
-This was not neglect.
-It was strategy.
+Every programme I built to save money, fix dangerous systems, or improve delivery capability was discontinued, defunded, or transferred to areas without the structural conditions to sustain it.
+The pattern was systematic, not incidental.